janhq/jan/docs/docs/guides/providers/tensorrt-llm.md

 slug: /guides/providers/tensorrt-llm
 ---

-Users with Nvidia GPUs can get 20-40% faster* token speeds on their laptop or desktops by using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).
+Users with Nvidia GPUs can get **20-40% faster\* token speeds** on their laptop or desktops by using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).
+The greater implication is that you are running FP16, which is also more accurate than quantized models.

 This guide walks you through how to install Jan's official [TensorRT-LLM Extension](https://github.com/janhq/nitro-tensorrt-llm).
 This extension uses [Nitro-TensorRT-LLM](https://github.com/janhq/nitro-tensorrt-llm) as the AI engine, instead of the default [Nitro-Llama-CPP](https://github.com/janhq/nitro).
 It includes an efficient C++ server to natively execute the [TRT-LLM C++ runtime](https://nvidia.github.io/TensorRT-LLM/gpt_runtime.html).
 It also comes with additional feature and performance improvements like OpenAI compatibility, tokenizer improvements, and queues.

 *Compared to using LlamaCPP engine.

-:::info
+:::warning
 This feature is only available for Windows users.
 Linux is coming soon.

+Additionally, we only prebuilt a few demo models.
+You can always build your desired models directly on your machine.
+[Read here](#build-your-own-tensorrt-models).

 :::

 ## Requirements